amcbhome/amcbhome.github.io/_projects/project2.md

 ---
 layout: post
-title: Optimise a delivery schedule
+title: Project - Optimise a delivery schedule
-description: prescriptive analytics
+description: click
 ---
 This interactive app optimises the delivery of TV's from three depots to three stores with a capacity of 2000, 3000 and 2000 respectively.